Definition of Vim Command in Linux

 How does Vim Command work in Linux?

-Operating modes in vim editor:
+Operating modes in Vim editor:

 Syntax:

-Syntax for vim editor is given below:
+The syntax for the Vim editor is given below:

 vim filename